senecajs/senecajs.org/src/pages/api/index.md

   }
 })
 ```
+___Example: registering the built-in mem-store plugin with custom options___

 The second argument to the use method is an options object containing configuration properties specific to the plugin.
 Refer to the documentation for each plugin to find out how to use them.
 If you're using the options
-plugin, properties in the options argument will override options loaded externally.
+plugin, properties in the options argument override externally loaded options.

 ## ready (ready)
 - __ready__ - `function(err)`: callback to execute after all plugins initialize.

-Each plugin can optionally define an action with the pattern init:name.
-If this action is defined, it will be
+Each plugin has the option to define an action with the pattern init:name.
+If this action is defined, it is
-called in series, in order, for any plugins that define it.
+called in series and in order for any plugins that define it.
 You can ensure that database connections and other
 external dependencies are in place before using them.
 Just a reminder: the order of plugin registration is
-significant!
+significant.

 This method takes a callback function as an argument.
-Inside this callback is where you would normally complete
-the initialization of other parts of your app, such as setting up express.
+You would normally complete the initialization of other parts of your app, such as setting up express, inside this callback.

-___Example: waiting for the database connection before inserting data___
 ``` js
 seneca.use('mongo-store', {...})